RameezAhmedZaka/ECS-Atlantis/README.md

 3. Send the secret to secret manager
 ```
 aws secretsmanager create-secret \
-  --name github_webhook_secret \                         # set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_webhook_secret
+  --name github_webhook_secret \
   --description "Secret for verifying GitHub App webhooks" \
-  --secret-string "<place-secret-here>"                  # specify region if you are not using default one
+  --secret-string "<place-secret-here>"

 ```
+## Instruction for secret manager command above:
+- Set the same name as github_webhook_secret or if changing than update in atlantis/config/dev.tfvars for variable github_webhook_secret.
+- Specify region if you are not using default one

 ## 🔑 GitHub Integration